-5. We welcome all genuine concerns and will treat your issues seriously - this policy explains how to raise a concern, the types of activity you should report, the protection we can provide, confidentiality, our response and how you can take matters further, if necessary.
+- how to raise a concern

+- the types of activity you should report

+- the protection we can provide

+- confidentiality

+- our response

+- how you can take matters further, if necessary

-6. We want to assure you that there is no reason to remain silent; your decision to talk to us may be difficult but, if you believe what you are saying is true, you have nothing to fear as you are following the Council's Code of Conduct and helping to protect the users of our services and the residents of Lincolnshire.
-We will not tolerate any harassment or victimisation and we will take action to protect those of you who raise concerns that you believe to be in the public interest.
+We want to assure you that there is no reason to remain silent.
+Your decision to talk to us may be difficult but, if you believe what you are saying is true, you have nothing to fear.
+You are following our code of conduct and helping to protect the users of our services and the residents of Lincolnshire.
+We will not tolerate any harassment or victimisation.
+We will take action to protect those of you who raise concerns that you believe to be in the public interest.

-7. UK law protects employees from dismissal, harassment or victimisation if such treatment occurs as a result of having made a whistle-blowing disclosure considered to be in the public interest.
+UK law protects employees from dismissal, harassment or victimisation if such treatment occurs as a result of having made a whistle-blowing disclosure considered to be in the public interest.
 In addition to the employer's liability, the individual who subjects the employee to such treatment may also be held personally liable.

-8. This policy does not replace our existing employment policies: grievance, dignity at work and disciplinary.
+This policy does not replace our existing employment policies:

+- grievance

+- dignity at work

+- disciplinary

 You should use these policies if you have a personal grievance or are unhappy with the way you are being treated.
-Our Whistleblowing arrangements are not intended to give you a further opportunity to pursue a grievance or complaint once you have exhausted the relevant employment procedures.
+Our whistleblowing arrangements are not intended to give you a further opportunity to pursue a grievance or complaint once you have exhausted the relevant employment procedures.

-9. You may be a member of the public with concerns or information which you think we should know about or look into.
-You should, however, follow the Corporate Complaints process if your concern is about a particular service that we have provided you.
+You may be a member of the public with concerns or information which you think we should know about or look into.
+You should follow the corporate complaints process if your concern is about a particular service that we have provided to you.